Notes on the Geography of Guyana: Guyana: From Wood to Concrete

 Until 1945, buildings in British Guiana were almost always made of wood.
 A downtown fire that year triggered rebuilding in concrete, which soon became the material of choice throughout the city, especially in the form of concrete blocks.
 Smart?
 Maybe, but if the city had chosen to stick with wood, Georgetown might have become a major tourist center.
 That would have created problems of its own, but it would also have made money for somebody, and money trickles.
 Doesn't it?

 This is the prime minister's house.
 It's on High Street about midway between St. George's Cathedral and the ocean and was originally a private house built for Samuel Sandbach, one of the so-called "Rothchilds of Demerara."
-His company survived until 1975, but the house was acquired by Booker about 1911.
+His company survived until 1975, but the house had been acquired by Booker about 1911.
 Booker was a dominant force in the colony's economy, so much so that B.G. was said to stand for Booker's Guiana.
 The company chairman made this building his home, but the Booker company quit Guyana--or was forced out--after independence.
 A few years earlier, in 1962, Booker sold the building to the British government for its High Commission.
 The government of Guyana later bought the building and in 1987 made it the prime minister's residence.

 The tower was a common feature in the larger homes of Victorian Georgetown and is said to have given a view of the sea.
 Whether in fact it does so in this case is hard to say.
 Maybe.
 A few strands of rusty barbed wire don't offer much security, but maybe that's a good sign.